sesam-community/endpoint2file/README.md

 `JWT` - JSON Web Token granting access to CONFIG_ENDPOINT and all ENDPOINTs defined in CONFIG_ENDPOINT

-`NODE` - base url to the sesam node instance (ex: "https://abcd1234.sesam.cloud")
+`NODE` - base url to the sesam node instance api (ex: "https://abcd1234.sesam.cloud/api")

 `SCHEDULE` - seconds between each run of the micro service